gruns/blagoblag/content/drafts/http-considered-unethical.rst

 Returning visitors: notice anything different?
 No, not the design (although thanks `Kenneth Love`_!).
 I'm talking about the lock icon!
-Accessing this website now requires TLS (and a fairly modern client to book).
+Accessing this website now requires TLS (and a fairly modern client to boot).

 But Alex, it's just your blog!
 There's nothing confidential on here, why does it need TLS?